caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Implementation of the construction
 Among the award-winning works(both from network and expert evaluation),several prototypes， adjustments and deepening design can be made from projects emphatically recommended by the judges .And these projects will have the opportunity to be built in disaster areas whose construction cost is responsible by the organizers.

-Exhibition:
-The awarded projects confirmed by GCRS committee of experts will be exhibited at the exhibition mansion of cloud computing of GCRS permanently.
-The cost of exhibition will be in the charge of the  organizors.
-Online exhibition: permanent exhibition on www.ikuku.cn , cooperative reports on other co-host online media.
-Location of offline exhibition: the exhibition mansion of cloud computing of GCRS(mansion of COFCO,NO.29, Chengnan Road,Wuxi,China).

 Compliance：
  Individuals and departments that we plans to invite to take part in our activity would all receive electronic official invitations from the organizers.
 Additionally, confirmations will be made once we receive your electronic and written response.